AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 - An important cousin of room for error is what I call optimism bias in risk-taking, or "Russian roulette should statistically work" syndrome: An attachment to favorable odds when the downside is unacceptable in any circumstances.

-- The idea is that you have to take risk to get ahead, but no risk that can wipe you out is ever worth taking.
+- The idea is that you have to take a risk to get ahead, but no risk that can wipe you out is ever worth taking.

 - The ability to do what you want, when you want, for as long as you want, has an infinite ROI.